Education and training in rock art site management

 In August and September 2008 the project held a two-and-a-half week workshop on site management planning at Mapungubwe National Park.
 Eleven participants attended, primarily from South Africa but also from Botswana, Zimbabwe, and Zambia.
 Participants revised and updated three site-specific management plans (originally drafted in the 2005 Mapungubwe course) for sites that could be opened to the public for guided visits, carried out detailed documentation of four sites that could also be opened to the public for guided visits, and revised and updated the generic management plan for rock art sites in the Greater Mapungubwe Transfrontier Conservation Area (TFCA), which includes areas in Botswana and Zimbabwe.
 As part of the workshop participants visited rock art sites and met with stakeholders in Botswana and Zimbabwe.

 Recently, the GCI has partnered with the Institute for Professional Practice in Heritage and the Arts (IPPHA) at the Australian National University to develop workshops on the conservation and management of rock.

 In July 2012 IPPHA hosted a two-week program for a group from southern African countries structured around site visits starting in Canberra and continuing on to Arnhem Land in the Northern Territory.
 The visit to Australia enabled an exchange of expertise, knowledge, and the beginning of enduring contacts.

-In 2013 a reciprocal exchange will occur in South Africa for those participating in the Australian workshop with meetings at selected sites to further strengthen contacts, enhance conservation practice, and study indigenous management practices and sustainable use of sites.
+In 2013 a reciprocal exchange occured in South Africa for those participating in the Australian workshop with meetings at selected sites to further strengthen contacts, enhance conservation practice, and study indigenous management practices and sustainable use of sites.